srinay2007/odi11gupgrade/README.md

-# Upgrade and Data Migration Cognos to Oracle Project
+# Upgrade and Data Migration : Cognos to Oracle Project

-This is Data Analytics project for the purpose of upgrade and migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analycs Warehouse template \
+This is Data Analytics project for the purpose of upgrade and migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analytics Warehouse template \
 This Project is split into 2 parts as below.

 **Part 1 :** Upgrade of ODI 11g to ODI 12c for NA Data warehouse\